 We went to Punta Cana, Dominican Republic for our honeymoon and I am still swooning over that trip.
 Although that trip was almost a year ago, I feel like we were just there.
 It was an incredible trip; our first trip alone together.
 We explored caves, climbed rocks (in sandals!), and swam in the pool until our toes and fingers wrinkled.
-That week satisfied my urgency of traveling in the next year to come.

 It's ok to dream of traveling, but when you're in the middle of work, settling in to a new place, adjusting to living with someone, and breaking into your roles in your marriage, I don't see how traveling for the majority of the time could fit.
 I used to rush the idea of traveling but God gave me this peace that it can happen, it doesn't have to happen now.